 Let’s translate interview language to English.
 Here come some examples:

 - The question “What is your biggest weakness?” means in reality “I know it already: You talk far too much.
 However, I wonder if you have a realistic perception yourself, so fire away!”

 - “Imagine you are standing in front of a house on fire.
 On the second floor is a pregnant woman, on the third one your mother in law and on the fourth one your boss.
 Who do you save first?” can mean either “I am enjoying this tremendously and really think you are good.
-Here comes the final test” or “I just lost my mind and will jump out of the window as soon as this interview is over.”
+Here comes the final test” or it means “I just lost my mind and will jump out of the window as soon as this interview is over.”